-Carolina allspice is another shade-loving shrub that not only adds interest with its reddish-purple flowers, but this shrub also emits a pleasant spicy aroma.
+- Carolina allspice– Carolina allspice is a shade-loving shrub that not only adds interest with its reddish purple flowers, but this shrub also emits a pleasant, spicy aroma.

-If fragrance is what you’re after than gardenias are definitely for you, provided that you reside in a warmer climate that is.
+- Gardenia– If fragrance is what you’re after then gardenias are definitely for you, provided that you reside in a warmer climate.
 Gardenias thrive in light shade and moist soil.
 They are evergreen, which will provide year-round interest, but it’s their intensely fragrant, white flowers that really steal the show.

-A rather large shrub but highly fragrant and exceptional for shade, is the Witch hazel.
+- Witch hazel– A rather large shrub but highly fragrant and exceptional for shade, is the witch hazel.
 This shade lover produces lovely yellow flowers in spring.

-Goat’s beard is an easy-growing shrub and makes a wonderful choice for areas of the garden with partial shade.
+- Goat’s beard– Goat’s beard is an easy growing shrub and makes a wonderful choice for areas of the garden with partial shade.
 These shrubs are especially suited to woodland gardens, opening up dark areas with their white blooms.

-If you want to brighten areas of light shade, consider the Juneberry shrub.
-This lovely shade-loving shrub is covered with masses of small white flowers in the spring followed by small reddish-purple berries later on.
+- Juneberry– If you want to brighten areas of light shade, consider the Juneberry shrub.
+This lovely shade-loving shrub is covered with masses of small white flowers in the spring followed by small reddish purple berries later on.

-One of the finest choices for shady sites is the camellia.
-These evergreen shade lovers bloom in later winter or early spring in shades of red, pink, white, or bicolor.
+- Camellia– One of the finest choices for shady sites is the camellia.
+These evergreen shade lovers bloom in late winter or early spring in shades of red, pink, white, or bicolor.

 - Boxwood– Boxwoods are also good choices for partially shaded sites.
 These evergreen shrubs make attractive backdrops for light-blooming plants.